 Recline Positions | 3 | 6 |

-Both comes with two cup holders.
+Both come with two cup holders.

 There is an approximately USD30 price difference between the Safety 1st Grow And Go And Triride 3 in 1.
 The Triride is more expensive.